eed3si9n/eed3si9n.com/original/sbt-010-guide.md

 Tasks on the other hand may depend on external sources like file system, and may incur side effects like deleting a directory.

 ## the basic concepts (dependencies)
-What makes sbt 0.10 interesting is that each entries in the `settings` can declare dependencies to the other keys.
+What makes sbt 0.10 interesting is that each entries in the `settings` can declare dependencies (or "deps" for short) to the other keys.
 (When I say keys, I mean settings and tasks, but you get the idea)
 For example, `publishLocalConfiguration`'s dependencies are declared as follows:

 <scala>publishLocalConfiguration <<= (packagedArtifacts, deliverLocal, ivyLoggingLevel) map {